Dermaplaning Will NOT Cause Your Hair To Grow Back Darker

 The truth is the exact opposite — not only will dermaplaning not cause breakouts, it will actually prevent them from happening.
 “By exfoliating the dead skin, [dermaplaning] will help to keep your skin clear,” Removing that layer of dead skin with the dermaplaning tool will help to alleviate congestion.

-You Can Use A Regular Razor To Dermaplane
+You Cannot Use A Regular Razor To Dermaplane

 While you can use a regular razor to shave your face, you will not get the same results as you would if you used a proper dermaplaning tool, which uses a sharp, single blade.
 “You will not get nearly the amount of dead skin and peach fuzz removed as you will with a professional dermaplaning treatment.”